How to market B2B SaaS: What makes B2B marketing unique?

 Two things to note: Firstly, smaller companies are much more likely to deploy one or more SDRs per AE.
 Secondly, even controlling for revenues, high-growth companies report lower SDR-to-AE ratios than those with slower growth.

-SDRs/BDRs hired today have, on average, only 1.2 years of experience.
+SDRs/BDRs hired today have, on average, only 1 year of experience.
 In 2010 it was 2.5 years.

-Hopefully, with the information and context provided here, you have a clearer idea of the distinction between these two similar sales roles and a better idea of what you need for your own business.
+Hopefully, with the information and context provided here, you will have a clearer idea of the distinction between these two similar sales roles and a better idea of what you need for your own business.
 For more on this, including additional differences between the roles, OKR examples for each, and tips for setting each type of team member up for success, see the T2D3 blog on this topic here.

 Though each company will need to determine its own approach, looking to distinct patterns can give you a sense of how to market B2B SaaS successfully.